Recommended Accessories

 : Just a cheap, reliable, and universal metal tripod.

 : Solid and very popular IRL Streaming speaker.
 It can be as loud as you want it, and more than loud enough to please your supporters.
-My only complaint is it still uses MicroUSB years after USB-C has been the standard.
+I finally made the switch from the original Wonderboom (which is just as loud and good) because Wonderboom, with the Wonderboom 4 FINALLY switched from micro-USB to Type-C for charging.

 : With many speakers, including the Wonderboom 3, you need a way to attach it to your backpack, pants, etc. Just use a carabiner.